-Older investors turning to robo-advisers to reach their financial goals
+Robo-advisers find popularity where few thought they would

 After discovering that he was paying more than $20,000 a year in fees, Bruce Pinn, a 57-year-old executive from Toronto, decided to make a drastic move and fire his investment adviser of 18 years.

 While turning to a do-it-yourself online broker platform would have been a logical next step for someone conscious of fees, it didn't hold much appeal for Mr. Pinn, a self-described "invest and forget" investor.
-Instead, he decided to move his entire portfolio of more than $500,000 to Nest Wealth, a robo-adviser platform that is costing him less than $6,000 a year in fees, and will automatically rebalance his portfolio as the market changes.
+Instead, he decided to move his entire portfolio of more than $500,000 to Nest Wealth, a robo-adviser platform that is charging him a $960 annual flat fee and will automatically rebalance his portfolio as the market changes.
+In addition, Mr. Pinn pays additional underlying fund fees of approximately $1,000.

 When robo-advisers first launched, they were seen as a tech fad for millennial investors.
 But now, people such as Mr. Pinn, who belong to an older demographic, are turning to their services.
 The average age among the 14 robo-advisers now in the Canadian marketplace is about 44 years old.